hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-Run the following command, it will build the project and package it into a war archive, and then start a GlassFish server and deploy the war archive to GlassFish.
+Run the following command, it will build the project and package it into a war archive, and then start a GlassFish instance and deploy the war archive to GlassFish.

 ```bash
 > mvn clean package cargo:run